QROPS Sweden. British Expats Can Avoid Tax on Their Private Pensions

 The UK and Sweden have a Double Taxation Agreement which came into force in 1983.
 Depending on where your houses are and your economic interest, you may get away with being taxed in the UK which is lower than Swedish income taxes.
 However, you would still get taxed on death in the UK after 75 years of age.
 The average life span of a male is 84.

 A transfer to a QROPS would avoid any death taxes and would also allow you the freedom to invest wherever you like.

 The Benefits of Moving our UK Private Pension to a QROPS in Malta for Residents in Sweden

 What are the benefits of a QROPS Pension Transfer for British expats in Sweden?

 • Avoid 45% tax upon death after 75 years of age

 • Currency choice.
-You can move your UK pension to EUR or any currency of your choice or hold it in Sterling.
+You can move your UK pension to SEK, EUR, USD or any currency of your choice or hold it in Sterling.

 • Have the ability to make higher returns with freedom of investment